yochaigal/cairn/wip/2e/wilderness-exploration.md

 > A torch can be lit 3 times before degrading.
 A lantern can be relit 6 times per oil can, but requires more inventory slots.

 ### Panic

 - A character that is surrounded by enemies, enveloped by darkness, or facing their greatest fears may experience _panic_.
 A **WIL** **save** is required to avoid losing control and becoming _panicked_.
 - As an **action**, a _panicked_ character can make a **WIL** **save** to overcome the _panic_ condition.
-- A _panicked_ character has 0 **HP**, is always _surprised_, and all of their attacks are _impaired_.
+- A _panicked_ character has 0 **HP**, always fails the DEX save at the start of combat, and all of their attacks are _impaired_.

 ## Difficulty

 - An area's [**weather**](#weather-difficulty), [**terrain**](#terrain-difficulty), obstacles, [**night travel**](#night), and slow or injured party members can reduce travel speed or make travel impossible.
 Characters that are _deprived_ always slow down the entire party.
 - The party may need to spend **Fatigue**, resources, tools or other resource in order to maintain their travel speed.
-- Mounts, guides, and maps can increase the party's travel speed or even overcome a terrain's difficulty.
+- Mounts, guides, and maps can increase the party's travel speed or even overcome a terrain's **Difficulty**.

 | Maintained roads and trails should be considered **Easy** unless the terrain says otherwise.